thimpat/analogger/README.md

 ### setDefaultContext()

-You can apply a default settings for every output with setDefaultContext
+You can apply a default settings for every output with setDefaultContext.
+**All contexts inherit from the default context.**

 ##### Examples